 Decades Of Legal Experience Put To Work For You

 At Goldstein & Goldstein, LLP, we are skilled personal injury attorneys who can help you effectively pursue the compensation you deserve if you were injured by insufficiently trained staff of a bar or nightclub.
 We know how often the owners of these types of businesses fail and how serious the consequences can be for patrons.
-With more than 40 years of combined experience, we understand how to hold bar and nightclub owners accountable for serious injuries caused by their failures to properly train their employees.
+With more than 50 years of combined legal experience, we understand how to hold bar and nightclub owners accountable for serious injuries caused by their failures to properly train their employees.